rpav/CheckL/doc/intro.md

   `ASDF:PERFORM` method for system to either run tests, or load another system and call `TEST-OP` on *it*.
 If you're doing the latter, you need both definitions.

+# Etc

+I've been using this a bit and have added some conveniences.
+There could certainly be more.
+Suggestions welcome, theoretical or otherwise.